gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [] can we integrate ArborX to here, and thus test in a similar environment?
 * [] 2DPlot to copmare when naive is as good as better and worse than bvh, with axes of atoms count, threshold distance.
 Color from blue to read is a ratio of who won and by how much, with white being even ground, where each data point is a @benchmark median run?
 It would be pretty nice too if we had an entire function that could be rerun with one click.
 It would make for an awesome welcome sign on the REPO
 * [] particles naturally forming into fixed arrangements, like a salt crystal
+* [] BVH traversal animation as described in Dev Diary, '8 Dec'
+* [] Modified `simulate()` run that auto selects algorithms based on user-selectable performance or precision.
+Algorithms ideally fitting data, but not in a machine learning kind of way.
+Maybe only applicable to neighbor list algorithms. . .
+* [] Multithreading with distributed data that does not have to be reallocated except for chaning data circumstances.
+Heck, this bullet point should instead be "Determine how redundant allocations are made in opening threads for a single function call and then closing them only to reopen them 1 or 2 function calls later, or if the compiler optimizes this seemingly silly behavior away".